- We advise you to exercise normal safety precautions in Namibia.

 You should avoid demonstrations and large public gatherings as they may turn violent.
 You should monitor the media and other local information sources for details about possible safety and security risks.

-The most common criminal activity is petty crime such as pick pocketing.
+The most common criminal activity is petty crime such as pickpocketing.
 Foreigners have been the target of muggers, particularly in Windhoek and Swakopmund.
-Incidents of car break-ins are common, especially in Windhoek and Swakopmund, and visitors are advised to keep valuables out of sight.
+Incidents of car break-ins are common, especially in Windhoek, Swakopmund and Walvis Bay, and visitors are advised to keep valuables out of sight.
 The risk of being a victim of crime increases at night.
 Travellers should avoid walking alone, particularly at night.
-Be extra vigilant at ATMs, criminals may attempt to distract you or offer assistance with the aim of stealing money.
+Be extra vigilant at ATMs.
+Criminals may attempt to distract you or offer assistance with the aim of stealing money.

 Be vigilant when using credit cards as there have been reports of credit card copying or skimming.
 Do not let your credit card out of your sight when making purchases and check your statements carefully for possibly fraudulent payments.